industrial-edge/iot-gateway/docs/Installation.md

 - Click on "Add Client"
 - Enter a Name e.g `ccID` and choose `AWS` as type and click "save"
-- select the certificate and private key you downloaded when creating the aws thing
+- Select the certificate and private key you downloaded when creating the aws thing
-- click on the edit symbol net to the client
+- Click on the edit symbol net to the client
-- enter a Client ID e.g `ccID`.
+- Enter a Client ID e.g `ccID`.
 This will be the ID used by the connector to publish data to the MQTT broker of the aws IoT device.
-- enter the hostname of the aws endpoint.
+- Enter the hostname of the aws endpoint.
 You can find the address at the "Settings" section of the aws IoT console.
 It looks similar to this: `abcdefghi12345.iot.us-east.amazonaws.com`
-- enter `8883` as Port Number
+- Enter `8883` as Port Number
-- enter Proxy settings if needed
+- Enter Proxy settings if needed

 ![iot gateway client configuration](./graphics/iot-gateway-client-configuration.png)
 ![iot gateway client configuration advance](./graphics/iot-gateway-client-configuration-advance.png)

 - Now select the route, check the box next to the bus adaptor topic `CloudConnector/toAWS` and check the box next to Cloud Connector Clients `ccID`
-- click "save" and "Deploy"
+- Click "save" and "Deploy"

 ![iot gateway save deploy](./graphics/iot-gateway-save-deploy.png)